 Cordaro provides support for policyholders who were misled into executing the MLMIC Consent Forms and who wish to pursue recovery of their MLMIC distribution.
 Although not addressed in Riggs or Cordaro, another factor supporting policyholders’ claims is the fact that the MLMIC Consent Form does not purport to “assign” the proceeds; it simply designates the policy administrator to receive the consideration as “agent”.

 It is important to emphasize that the likelihood of success of recovering the MLMIC cash distribution from a policy administrator that received it by reason of a signed Consent Form will depend on the particular facts involved.

 Nolan Heller Kauffman LLP has represented more than 100 healthcare professionals in over 50 cases throughout New York State relating to disputes over MLMIC cash consideration, including (a) the policyholders in two of the three Appellate Division cases that went up on appeal to the Court of Appeals and led to the above-referenced Hinds decision (see Maple Med., LLP v.
 Scott, 191 A.D.3d 81 [2d Dep’t 2020]; Schoch v.
 Lake Champlain Ob-Gyn, P.C., 184 A.D.3d 338 [3d Dep’t 2020]) and (b) the policyholders in the Cordaro case discussed above.

 If you were a MLMIC policyholder prior to its demutualization and have questions, or would like to learn more about this subject, please contact Justin A. Heller, Esq. at email@example.com or Brendan J Carosi, Esq. at firstname.lastname@example.org, or call us at (518) 449-3300.

-Nolan Heller Kauffman LLP is a preeminent, award-winning business law firm with offices in Albany and Syracuse, New York, and serving clients throughout New York State.
+Nolan Heller Kauffman LLP is a preeminent, award-winning business law firm based in Albany, New York, and serving clients throughout New York State.